saprmarks/feature-circuits/README.md

 We provide an online interface for observing and downloading clusters [here](https://feature-circuits.xyz).

 ### Autoencoders
 To run our experiments, you will need to either train or download sparse autoencoders for each layer of Pythia 70M.
-See the [dictionary learning repository](https://github.com/saprmarks/dictionary_learning) for download links and training instructions.
+You can download dictionaries using the script provided at our [dictionary learning repository](https://github.com/saprmarks/dictionary_learning).
+Running that script from the `feature-circuits` home directory should download the dictionaries to `dictionaries/pythia-70m-deduped/`, which is where this repo expects to find them.

 ### Annotations
 We provide feature annotations in `annotations/10_32768.jsonl`.
 These are primarily used in `circuit_plotting.py`.